sdpkjc/abcdrl/docs/install.en.md

         Docker Container parameters and the detailed installation process of the NVIDIA Container Toolkit can be found here: [Nvidia Docker](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker)

     !!! warning
-        Build an image using our provided Dockerfile and train on GPU.
+        Build image using our provided Dockerfile and train on GPU.
 Nvidia Driver needs to support CUDA11.7.

-        Using the `nvidia-smi` command, look at the `CUDA Version: xx.x` in the top right corner.
+        Using `nvidia-smi` command, look at the `CUDA Version: xx.x` in the top right corner.
 It should be 11.7 or greater.